Jana Begum

-Jana Begum was a Mughal Indian noblewoman and scholar, noted for being one of the first women to write a commentary (Arabic: tafsir) on the Qur'an in the 17th century.
-She was the daughter of Abdul Rahim Khan-i-Khanan, a scholar and general under Mughal Emperor Akbar.
+Jana Begum was a consort of Mughal prince Daniyal Mirza and a scholar, noted for being one of the first Indian Muslim women to write a commentary (tafsir) on the Qur'an in the 17th century.

+Life

+Jana Begum was the daughter of Abdul Rahim Khan-i-Khanan, a scholar and general under Mughal Emperor Akbar.
 Her grandfather was Bairam Khan, another general under Mughal Emperors Humayun and Akbar.
 Bairam Khan had also served as Regent to Akbar.

+A 16th-century Mughal miniature depicting Prince Daniyal Mirza within the zenana (women's quarters).

 Jana Begum later went on to marry Daniyal Mirza, a son of Akbar making her the Mughal Emperor's daughter-in-law.
 Akbar had also married Bairam Khan's widow Salima Sultan Begum hence Salima not only was step-grandmother to Jana, but also step-mother-in-law.
+Daniyal Mirza was known to be very attached to her and upon his death in 1605 she was inconsoleable.
+Records indicate that out of grief she burnt herself, wore cotton and mourned his passing deeply for the rest of her life.

+Jana Begum was noted amongst contemporary women of the time period for proagationg Islam throughout the empire.
+It has also been noted that Jana Begum had inherited her father's zeal for knowledge and literature.
+She was rewarded by Akbar 5,000 dinars for writing her commentary on the Quran.
 Jana Begum also wrote a treatise on music.
+It was titled Risāla-i Mūsīqī and written in the early 17th century possibly during the lifetime of Shah Jahan.
+This work, written in Hindawi, and copied in Nastaliq in 1668 stands as the only known music treatise authored by a woman during the Mughal period.